babuprasadravi/UserAuthSys/README.md

 Whenever a user signs up, they will be automatically assigned the role of subscribers.
 The ADMIN role should be changed manually in the DB.

-Since this is a authentication project alone , So once a user logs in , then the user will be automatically redirected based upon their role.
-If admin, then they will be redirect to /admin orelse /user.
-A subscriber cannot access the /admin because the route is protected
+Since this is an authentication project alone, once a user logs in, they will be automatically redirected based on their role.
+If admin, then they will be redirected to /admin, otherwise to /user.
+A subscriber cannot access the /admin route because the route is protected.

 ## OTHER INFORMATION: